All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is this protocol appropriate for patients with PCOS?

 GLP-1 medications can benefit patients with PCOS by improving insulin sensitivity and supporting weight loss.
 Sermorelin is generally compatible.
-However, hormonal considerations in PCOS require individualized evaluation.
+But hormonal considerations in PCOS require individualized evaluation.
 Discuss your specific situation with your physician.

 How much weight can I expect to lose?